MartinKral/ether-patron/README.md

-# Ether Donator - Trustless open source crowdfunding
+# EtherPatron.com - Trustless open source crowdfunding
 * Withdrawing is based on periods (chosen at contract deployment).
 * Owner can withdraw only current or previous periods.